 |Active on forum?||Yes|

 Selecting the loans is easy – simply click on to the loan, read the accompanying details and pledge your amount.
 Interest is paid once the loan goes live and is paid monthly, with capital being repaid at the end.
-As already remarked, more riskier loans have started to appear on the platform such as second charge loans and loans contingent on developments, so it is not a case of automatically investing into everything you see.
+As already remarked, more riskier loans have started to appear on the platform such as second charge loans and loans contingent on developments.
+Thus it is not a case of automatically investing into everything you see.

 How are funds protected?